 Until 1989, a published work had to contain a valid copyright notice to receive protection under the copyright laws.
-But this requirement is no longer in force works first published after March 1, 1989, need not include a copyright notice to gain protection under the law.
+But this requirement is no longer in force-works first published after March 1, 1989, need not include a copyright notice to gain protection under the law.

 But even though a copyright notice is not required, it's still important to include one.
-When a work contains a valid notice, an infringer cannot claim ignorance in court.
+When a work contains a valid notice, an infringer cannot claim in court that he or she didn't know the work was copyrighted.
 This makes it much easier to win a copyright infringement case and perhaps collect enough damages to make the cost of the case worthwhile.
 And the very existence of a notice might discourage infringement.